Frequently Asked Questions

 Why don't server events have an end date?
 When does play stop?

-CCLA's traditional correspondence events are of two-year duration (some championship finals run 30 months.)
+CCLA's postal and email events are of two-year duration (some championship finals run 30 months.)
 Because transit time for server moves is essentially zero, a typical 40-move game played on the server will be finished in a few months.
-Even slower players, or players engaged in a lengthy endgame, will finish well under the one-year mark.
+Even slower players, or players engaged in a lengthy endgame often finish under the one-year mark.
 For that reason, it was decided no end date would be needed for CCLA server events.
 Normally, CCLA server games are played to a finish.
-The only exceptions are when an opponent dies or withdraws from play.
+The only exceptions are when an opponent dies or withdraws from play, or forfeits due to exceeding the time limit.

 What if I don't agree with the adjudicator's decision?